Frequently Asked Questions

 - Step 3.
 An expert physician reviews your case and assembles your second opinion, addressing your specific questions.

 - Step 4.
 A member of the care team will call you to answer any questions you may have about your second opinion.

 How long does the NYP Second Opinion process take?

 We do our best to deliver your NYP second opinion as quickly as possible.
 In order to provide you the highest quality service, our process is medically rigorous, personalized, and comprehensive.
 The timeline depends on how quickly we can collect your medical records from your medical providers.
 It can take between five and seven business days from the time our physicians receive your medical records to the time your second opinion is delivered to you.

 Do I need to send in my medical records?

-If all of your care has taken place within the United States, you only need to provide the names and locations of your physicians; our Grand Rounds partner will collect your records.
-If you live in the United States and already have all of your medical records on hand, you can send them directly to Grand Rounds.
+If all of your care has taken place within the United States, you only need to provide the names and locations of your physicians; our Included Health partner will collect your records.
+If you live in the United States and already have all of your medical records on hand, you can send them directly to Included Health.